sergi-s/Special-Topics-in-Artificial-Intelligence/README.md

 - Incorporated crossover techniques including subgrid crossover and row-column crossover to generate diverse offspring.
 - Utilized mutation operations to introduce diversity and prevent premature convergence.

-For detailed instructions and setup guidelines, please refer to the [Assignment 4 README](assignment-4/README.md).
+For detailed instructions and setup guidelines, please refer to the [Genetic Algorithm for Sudoku README](4-%20Genetic%20Algorithm%20for%20Sudoku/README.md).

 ## Assignment 5: Reinforcement Learning (RL) Algorithm